 Manchester International Festival is the world’s first festival of original work and special events – a biennial celebration of performance, art, music, theatre and more, which marries the world’s best-known artists with Manchester’s cultural institutions.
 Returning 29 June – 16 July 2017, MIF17 is the first festival under Artistic Director John McGrath.
 So, what’s new?
-This year’s programme is particularly theatre-heavy, as you might expect from the Founding Artistic Director of the National Theatre of Wales: it includes ‘songs and stories from a forgotten England’ Fatherland, the multi-layered Returning to Reims and interactive performance Party Skills at the End of the World (with accompanying last suppers from celebrated Manchester chef Mary-Ellen McTague).
+This year’s programme is particularly theatre-heavy, as you might expect from the Founding Artistic Director of the National Theatre of Wales: it includes ‘songs and stories from a forgotten England’ Fatherland, the multi-layered Returning to Reims and interactive performance Party Skills for the End of the World (with accompanying last suppers from celebrated Manchester chef Mary-Ellen McTague).
 Music is represented both in live gigs (including a strong Pavilion Theatre line-up in collaboration with Sounds From the Other City) and a major exhibition of visual art inspired by Joy Division and New Order at Manchester Art Gallery.
-Typically for MIF, there are some events that are hard to categorise, such as superb-sounding ‘art experiment’ What if Women Ruled the World? and Last and First Men, a film and live score by Oscar-nominated Icelandic composer Jóhann Jóhannsson.
 Over 30 artists are taking part in the festival, hailing from cities as diverse as Berlin, Cairo, Karachi and New York; the astonishing work that they are bringing to Manchester looks set to make Manchester International Festival 2017 another unparalleled cultural event in the city.

 Here are our picks